Killer Instinct (2013 video game): Plot and characters

 The game is a reboot of the series' fiction, though several elements of the prior games' plots, such as a previous Killer Instinct tournament and Jago and Orchid's knowledge that they are siblings, have been retained.
 Arcade Mode in Season One features story-based campaigns for each character, culminating in a final battle with Fulgore.
 Fulfilling certain conditions allows players to access a secret battle against Shadow Jago in its place.
 Season Two added "Rivals" Story Mode, an expanded campaign that continues after the events of Season One, with more story content and unique sequences of opponents for each character.
 Like Killer Instinct 2, the game features multiple endings in Season One based on the player's actions, with multiple cinematic sequences in both story modes.

-The game features 29 playable characters, with 24 characters spread across three "Seasons" of content and five additional characters exclusively available separately or via special offers.
-The roster includes every playable character from the previous Killer Instinct titles, along with several new characters and a small number of guest characters from other franchises.
+The game features 29 playable characters, including every playable character from the previous Killer Instinct titles, along with several new characters and a small number of guest characters from other franchises.
+Characters were released gradually over the course of several "seasons" of content, and were originally available for individual purchase or as part of season bundles.
 For the first two seasons, each character was given an accompanying stage, while only four stages were added in Season Three.
+Characters listed in bold are new to the series.